Description:

 Scottish Crime and Justice Survey (SCJS)

-The Scottish Crime and Justice Survey (SCJS) measures crime by interviewing a representative sample of Scotland’s population about their experiences of crime in the past year, perceptions of the criminal justice system and services in Scotland.
+The Scottish Crime and Justice Survey (SCJS) measures crime by interviewing a representative sample of Scotland’s population about their experiences of crime, perceptions of the criminal justice system and services in Scotland.
 The survey includes crime reported and not reported to the police (and therefore will not be in the crime statistics recorded by the police), providing a more accurate estimate of the extent of victimisation in Scotland of crimes covered by the survey.

 Survey results are estimates produced using weighted analysis of survey data.
 All results therefore have associated confidence intervals.
-Some of these are outlined in the SCJS reports, and others can be calculated using an online tool.
+Some of these are outlined in the SCJS reports, and others can be calculated using the online SCJS users statistical testing tool.
 Confidence intervals are important for assessing whether apparent changes overtime or differences amongst population sub-groups are statistically significant.

-The Scottish Crime and Justice Survey is designated as a National Statistic.
+The Scottish Crime and Justice Survey is designated as National Statistics.

-SCJS Main Findings reports, technical notes and data tables are available at the SCJS on the Scottish Government website.
+SCJS Main Findings reports, technical notes and data tables are available on the Scottish Government website

 Definitions: